kbhave/TicketService/README.md

 * We assume the theater has 100 seats with IDs from 1-100.
 There is no concept of rows.

 * Ideally you would have a Seat class to represent each seat.
 But to keep things simple, SeatHold has a seatIDs field which is simply a Set of Seat numbers.

+* A user does not want to specify the exact seat numbers when placing a hold.

 ## KNOWN LIMITATIONS:
 * REST API definition can be improved - having something like -